Uncategorized Updated 09/04/2026 · 18 min read

 Excel formulas for a quick overview

-A particularly useful formula for this is NETWORKDAYSIt automatically calculates the number of workdays between two dates and excludes weekends by default.
+A particularly useful formula for this is NETTOARBEITSTAGE.
+It automatically calculates the number of working days between two dates and excludes weekends by default.
 You can even create a separate list of holidays and include them directly in the formula.

 Professional software for deployment planning

-Frequently asked questions about calculating workdays
+Frequently asked questions about calculating working days

 How do I calculate working days for part-time employees?